PNPC-CaPeL/capel-portal/content/en/reglementation.md

 ---
-title: Information and legislation
+title: Information and regulations
 slug: reglementation
-description: A national park is an exceptional area open to all, but under the responsibility of each individual.
-It is protected by specific regulations on traffic, anchoring, diving and recreational fishing around the islands of Port-Cros and Porquerolles.
 navigation: true
 menu_title: Legislation
 weight: 5
+description: A national park is an exceptional area which is freely accessible to everyone, but for which each individual is responsible.
+The area around the islands of Port-Cros and Porquerolles is protected by specific regulations on traffic, anchoring, diving, and recreational fishing.
 image: /img/PNPC_000911.jpg
 ---
 ## Informations